Chris Claremont: Writing style

 According to writer/editor Paul Levitz, Claremont's complex story structures "played a pivotal role in assembling the audience that enabled American comics to move to more mature and sophisticated storytelling, and the graphic novel."
 Claremont's editor on the series, Louise Simonson, attributes the X-Men's success to his approach to the characters: "Chris took them very seriously.
 They were real people to him."

 As the writer of X-Men, Claremont became known for certain characteristic phrases, such as Wolverine's saying, "I'm the best there is at what I do.
 And what I do...isn't very nice", which became closely associated with the character.

 In a 2009 Slate article, Grady Hendrix called Claremont the "soapiest writer in comic books....
 The classic Claremont pose is either a character, head hung in shame with two enormous rivers of tears running down the cheeks as he or she delivers a self-loathing monologue, or a character with head thrown back and mouth open in a shout of rage, shaking tiny fists at heaven and vowing that the whole world will soon learn about his or her feelings."
 Hendrix goes on to state "The genius of Chris Claremont was that he made mutants a generic stand-in for all minorities".
 "I'm an immigrant," said Claremont in 2014, describing his affinity with outsiders.
 After arriving in the United States from England, he was beaten up "because I looked like a geek."
 His emphasis on the theme of prejudice resonated with readers as the X-Men series rose in popularity.

 Novels and acting

 In 1987 Claremont began writing genre novels.
 His first was a science fiction trilogy about female USAF pilot/astronaut Nicole Shea, consisting of First Flight (1987), Grounded!
 (1991), and Sundowner (1994).
 Claremont co-wrote the Chronicles of the Shadow War trilogy, Shadow Moon (1995), Shadow Dawn (1996), and Shadow Star (1999), with George Lucas, which continued the story of Elora Danan from the movie Willow.
 Claremont was a contributor to the Wild Cards anthology series.

 Claremont made a cameo appearance in the opening scene of the 2006 film X-Men: The Last Stand, for which he is credited as "Lawnmower man".
 He made a cameo appearance as a Congressional committee member alongside fellow comic book writer Len Wein in an early scene in the 2014 film X-Men: Days of Future Past.
+Claremont has an uncredited cameo as the handyman/sword restorer in Heroes Season 1, episode 22.